Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: RQ1: Summarization Program Search

 \section{RQ1: Summarization Program Search}

 Our first research question of interest is whether given a document $\mc{D}$ and a human-written summary $\mc{S}$, we can generate a Summarization Program $\mc{P}$ that best explains the generative process of the summary (see the left part of Fig.~\ref{fig:pipeline_fig}).
 We achieve this by developing an efficient best-first search method, named \search{}, outlined in Algorithm \ref{algo} in the Appendix.
-Conceptually, it is similar to a forward chaining algorithm in logic programming~\citep{russell2016artificial}, in which we start from a set of premises (equivalently, a small set of document sentences) and iteratively apply neural modules on them to generate newer deductions (equivalently, intermediate sentences) until the goal hypothesis (equivalently, the summary) is generated. \search{} processes each summary sentence separately and hence, each tree in a Summarization Program encodes the generative process of one summary sentence from the document sentences.
+Conceptually, it is similar to a forward chaining algorithm in logic programming~\citep{russell2016artificial}, in which we start from a set of premises (equivalently, a small set of document sentences) and iteratively apply neural modules on them to generate newer deductions (equivalently, intermediate sentences) until the goal hypothesis (equivalently, the summary) is generated. \search{} processes each summary sentence separately, thereby generating a unique tree for each summary sentence.
 We optimize the trees for their ROUGE-L (R-L)\footnote{We conducted some initial experiments to observe that optimizing for R-L leads to more consistent improvements across all ROUGE measures.
 See Appendix \ref{sec:search_hyperparams} for details.} scores with respect to the gold summary sentences.
-In other words, the best tree is the one whose root node has the highest R-L score with the corresponding summary sentence.
-Below, we describe \search{} in detail.